Iron-voldy/IOT-Piano-Doc/docs/phpscript.md

 # PHP Scripts

-## Script for Receiving and Saving Weight Data
+## Script for Saving Played Songs (save_played_song.php)

-This PHP script listens for an HTTP POST request from the Arduino and stores the received weight value in a MySQL database.
+This PHP script receives data about the song that has been played, including the song ID and mode (Tutorial or Play), and stores it in the `played_songs` table.
+Additionally, it updates a flag to signal new data availability.

 #### **Functional Overview**:
-- The script receives the `weight` value sent via POST.
+- Receives the `song_id` and `mode` via POST request.
-- It validates the received data to ensure it's within an acceptable range.
+- Saves the song details in the `played_songs` table.
-- The validated weight is inserted into the MySQL database, with a timestamp for when the data was recorded.
+- Updates a flag in the `fetch_flag` table to signal new data.

 ### **PHP Code**: